ilg-physics-ucsb/remoteLabs/README.md

 We are almost ready to plug in the SD Card.
 But since we are going headless we need to give the Pi access to your WiFi when it boots.
 To do that you need to add a file named [wpa_supplicant.conf](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) to root of the SD card as well.

 This time you can make the file in Notepad, or some other simple text editor on your computer and drag and drop it onto the SD card.
-Teh contents of the file should look like the following:
+The contents of the file should look like the following:
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1